 3.2.
 Maintain and Protect Your Own Equipment

 - Providence does not provide any software, equipment or Internet connections.
-You are solely responsible for providing all software, computer equipment and other hardware, and Internet connections necessary to access the Providence site.
+You are solely responsible for providing all software, computer equipment and other hardware, and Internet connections necessary to access the Providence Web site.

 - If you use a personal computer or other device provided by or shared with your employer, parent, spouse, roommate or other person, that other party may have the legal right to view all information stored on it.
 Providence cannot prevent or be responsible for such activities.
-If you use a personal computer or other device which another person has the legal right to control, you access your Providence account at your own risk.
+If you use a personal computer or other device that another person has the legal right to control, you access your Providence account at your own risk.

 - Computer viruses, worms, spyware and other malicious software on your computer can be used to gather passwords and personal information from that computer, often without the user’s knowledge.
-Providence cannot prevent or be responsible for detecting or removing malicious software on computers you use to access the Providence site.
+Providence cannot prevent or be responsible for detecting or removing malicious software on computers you use to access the Providence Web site.
 Affordable antivirus and antispyware software is readily available for personal computers.
-You should maintain and regularly use current antivirus and antispyware software on any personal computer you use to access the Providence site.
+You should maintain and regularly use current antivirus and antispyware software on any personal computer you use to access the Providence Web site.

 - Unauthorized individuals (“hackers”) and malicious software can sometimes gain access to computers through Internet connections, unless the computer has a working firewall.
 Unauthorized access of this kind may not be easily detected and may allow passwords and personal information to be gathered without the computer user’s knowledge.
 Providence does not provide and cannot be responsible for implementing a firewall for your computer.
 Firewall software is standard on many personal computers and affordable firewall software for personal computers is readily available.
-You should maintain a working firewall on any computer you use to access the Providence site.
+You should maintain a working firewall on any computer you use to access the Providence Web site.

-- Computer criminals may sometimes send e-mails which appear to come from legitimate organizations.
+- Computer criminals may sometimes send e-mails that appear to come from legitimate organizations.
 These e-mails typically ask you to log on to a Web site using a link in the e-mail, and enter some personal information to “verify,” “correct” or “update” your account, or something similar.
 This practice is known as “phishing,” and is intended to get personal information from unwary users to use for identity theft and other fraud.